daerduoCarey/AdobeIndoorNav/datasets/README.md

-To download the raw data, please fill in the google form:
+To download the raw data, please send email to: kaichun@cs.stanford.edu